vincentbernat/network-lab/lab-l3-hyperv/README.md

 In the lab, 203.0.113.10 and 2001:db8:cb00:7100:5254:33ff:fe00:100 are anycasted.
 However, this requires support for RFC 7911 in the route reflectors.
-BIRD comes with this support, but on JunOS, the support is only available from 15.1 and is really effective with 16.1.
+BIRD comes with this support, but on JunOS, the support is not available when using routing instances.
 Moreover, on a given hypervisor, flows are not anycasted (unless an ECMP route is installed specifically).